T H E L A W O F U K R A I N E

 Appeals may be oral or written.

-The written appeal sent by mail or transmitted to the relevant national authority, institution or through authorized person, the powers which are made under the law.
+The written appeal should be sent by a mail or transmitted by person individually or through authorized person to relevant authority or institution, which are made under the law.
 A written request can also be sent via the Internet, by electronic means (electronic addresses).

 The appeal should contain the citizen’s full name and dwelling place, the point of questions raised, comments, suggestions, statements or complaints, requests or demands.
 Written appeal should be signed by the applicant(s) and contain the date.